mathjax/MathJax-docs/configuration.rst

 loading of 70KB for pages that don't.
 Of course, if your server is configured to compress the files it sends, the difference between the two is considerably reduced.
-Furthermore, most browsers will cache the javascript they receive, so the download cost should only occur on the first page a user views, so it may be best to use the "full" version after all.
-Note, however, that mobile devices sometimes have limits on the size of files that they cache, so they may be forced to download the configuration on every page.
+Furthermore, most browsers will cache the JavaScript they receive, so the download cost should only occur on the first page a user views, so it may be best to use the "full" version after all.
+Note, however, that older mobile devices sometimes have limits on the size of files that they cache, so they may be forced to download the configuration on every page.
 You need to keep these issues in mind as you decide on which configuration to use.